 OCLC Control Number expansion

 WorldCat continues to grow!
 OCLC numbers are assigned to WorldCat bibliographic records, including Institution Records (IRs).
-The OCLC Control Number is anticipated to reach one billion after July 1, 2013.
-At that point, OCLC will increase the length of the OCLC number to accommodate a variable length number string.
+The OCLC Control Number is anticipated to reach one billion sometime after July 1, 2013.
+At that point, OCLC will increase the length of the OCLC Control Number to accommodate a variable-length number string.

 What action should you take?
-If you use and/or store OCLC MARC bibliographic records and the OCLC Control Number, you will notice a change after July 1, 2013.
-You will need to check the systems at your institution that use OCLC MARC bibliographic records and the OCLC number.
-You may need to implement changes effective July 1, 2013, to ensure those systems will be able to successfully handle the longer OCLC number.
+If you use and/or store OCLC MARC bibliographic records and the OCLC Control Number, you will notice a change when the OCLC Control Number 1 billion is reached sometime after July 1, 2013.
+You will need to check the systems at your institution that use OCLC MARC bibliographic records and the OCLC Control Number.
+You may need to implement changes to ensure those systems will be able to successfully handle the longer OCLC Control Number.
+OCLC recommends that you ensure your systems are ready effective July 1, 2013.

 MARC 001 field format